cambiotraining/sars-cov-2-genomics/101-managing_software_installation.md

 #### Virtual Machine (VM)

 Another way of running bioinformatics based software is to install and run Virtual Machine (VM).
-The VM enables you to run a guest OS, (in this case Ubuntu) on top of a host OS (example Windows).
+The VM enables you to run a guest OS, (in this case Ubuntu) on top of a host OS (example Windows or Mac OS).
 Normally, the guest OS will have a real feeling of running on its own PC.
 When you run VM you will also be able to run any GU based software.